-While some MedTech companies are optimizing their PMS approach by creating their own evidence platforms, others are still working out their strategy.
-The unfortunate ground reality is that most companies over commit on their PMS plan to carry out PMCF, vigilance, event monitoring, PSURs, but they don’t follow through on their CER promises due to a lack of time, resources and funds.
+While some MedTech companies optimize their PMS approach by creating their own evidence platforms, others are still working out their strategy.
+The unfortunate ground reality is that most companies over-commit on their PMS plan to carry out PMCF, vigilance, event monitoring, PSURs.
+But they don’t follow through on their CER promises due to a lack of time, resources, and funds.

 - How to identify the data that can aid their PMS efforts

-- How to generate new data in a timely manner to support PMS
+- To generate new data promptly to support PMS

 - How to dedicate time and resources for PMS documentation